robmiller/varnisher/README.md

 ## Installation

 Varnish requires Ruby >1.9.3 to run.
-If you've got a recent Ruby installed, then Varnisher can be installed by running:
+If you've got a recent Ruby installed, then Varnisher can be installed easily via RubyGems.

+The latest prerelease is 1.0.beta.2, which can be installed with:

-	gem install varnisher
+	gem install varnisher --pre

 ## Usage